 We’re all intimately familiar with the act of budgeting for the week, month or even year to come.
 Depending on your level of organization, you’ve either got a rough idea of where your key expenditures are and when your income is arriving, or you’ve got a clear and intricate plan detailing everything you’re going to spend your money on over the next few weeks.

 Whichever one applies to you, there’s no reason for you to do it alone.
-If you’re an Android user (which you’re overwhelmingly likely to be), there’s an absolute treasure trove of financial planning and money management apps to help you in your quest to save money and be more spending-conscious.
+If you’re an Android user (which you’re overwhelmingly likely to be), there’s an absolute treasure trove of financial planning and money management apps to help you in your quest to save money and be more spending-conscious, increase your bank savings.
 We’ve put together a list of some of the best apps in this category, so whether you’re a neophyte or a veteran when it comes to money management, you’ll find something to love here.

 Monefy – Free w/ in-app purchases